SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 logic::in::spi;              // Connect input to SPI.
 Input 0 and 1 connect to MOSI, and input 2 connects to SCK.
 MISO not available. logic::in::tca0;             // Connect input to TCA0.
 Input 0 connects to WO0, input 1 to WO1 and input2 to WO2
 logic::in::tca;              // Synonym for tca0
 logic::in::tcb;              // Connect to TCB output (this is HIGH when the output pin would be (though output need not be enabled) in single shot and PWM modes.
-TCB used has same number as input number (only TCB0-2 can be used).
+TCB used has same number as input number, tinyAVR never had more than 2 TCBs. .
 ```

 Notes for tinyAVR 2-series: